Azure premium storage: design for high performance

 High Scale VMs that leverage Azure Premium Storage have a multi-tier caching technology called BlobCache.
 BlobCache uses a combination of the Virtual Machine RAM and local SSD for caching.
 This cache is available for the Premium Storage persistent disks and the VM local disks.
 By default, this cache setting is set to Read/Write for OS disks and ReadOnly for data disks hosted on Premium Storage.
 With disk caching enabled on the Premium Storage disks, the high scale VMs can achieve extremely high levels of performance that exceed the underlying disk performance.

-Disk Caching is not supported for disks larger than 4 TiB.
-If multiple disks are attached to your VM, each disk that is 4 TiB or smaller will support caching.
+Disk Caching is not supported for disks 4 TiB and larger.
+If multiple disks are attached to your VM, each disk that is smaller than 4 TiB will support caching.

 Changing the cache setting of an Azure disk detaches and re-attaches the target disk.
 If it is the operating system disk, the VM is restarted.
 Stop all applications/services that might be affected by this disruption before changing the disk cache setting.